fetchai/docs-archived/docs/etch-language/variables.md

 `etch` provides powerful mathematical, machine learning, and AI specific data types and functions.

-For more details on the mathematical computation functions above, please check the section on [maths libraries and functions](./maths-libs.md).
+For more details on the mathematical computation functions above, please check the section on maths functions <a href="./../maths-functions" target=_blank>here</a>.

-For more details on the machine learning implementations, please check the section on [machine learning and artificial intelligence](./ml-functions.md).
+For more details on the machine learning implementations, please check the section on machine learning functions <a href="./../ml-functions" target=_blank>here</a>.

 ## Type casting

+There is no implicit type casting in `etch`.

 If you need a specific non-default numerical type, you can make an explicit cast of the default `Int32` and `Float64` types.

-Use `to<Type>Name` to type cast.

-There is no implicit type casting in `etch`.
+Use `to<Type>Name(variable_to_cast)`.

 ``` c++
 function main()